 Vegas is built in a desert so in the summer it’s Hot.
 But you know that.
 Unfortunately, some people don’t really appreciate just how hot it really can get.
 And it doesn’t get much cooler in the evening.
-In fact, Vegas really would be unbearable in the summer if it wasn’t for one thing.
-Aircon! fortunately almost everywhere inside is Air-conditioned so you should find it quite manageable.
-On really hot days even sitting by the pools is too much and a refreshing dip really doesn’t help as even the pool water takes on the sun’s ferocity becoming more Bath-like than refreshing dip!
+In fact, Vegas really would be unbearable in the summer if it wasn’t for one thing: Aircon!
+Fortunately almost everywhere inside is Air-conditioned so you should find it quite manageable.
+On really hot days even sitting by the pools is too much and a refreshing dip really doesn’t help as even the pool water takes on the sun’s ferocity becoming more Bath-like than a refreshing dip!

-Spring and autumn bring much more moderate weather obviously increasing in temps as the months roll on.
-Late spring and early autumn providing the best balance, hot but not tarmac melting hot.
+Spring and Autumn bring much more moderate weather, obviously increasing in temps as the months roll on.
+Late spring and early autumn provide the best balance, hot but not tarmac melting hot.

 Year-round there will be little rain, it does rain in Vegas but it’s often short-lived.
 Only big fronts moving across bring any prolonged rain.

 This variance of weather really changes the dynamic of any trip.
 But no time is a bad time to visit, you just have to tailor your visit to suit.
 You can’t expect a pool holiday in December, but you will find great food, shows, and entertainment all in abundance whatever the time of year!

 Gambling is still HUGE in Las Vegas and is really worthy of its own website, and to be honest there are loads of them.
 We are by no means experts either.
 We gamble in Vegas as fun and entertainment.
 We are not serious gamblers and can’t really offer any fantastic advice on the subject.
 But we have recently been complete beginners so can offer a few thoughts on what it’s like to first have a go at gambling in Vegas, Something the Experienced gamblers may have lost touch with.